meierms1/wp/README.md

 - University of Colorado for research support
 - Department of Energy for funding hydrogen research
 - Office of Naval Research for propellant simulation support
+- **Neon Database** for providing excellent PostgreSQL cloud hosting
+- **Flask Community** for the amazing framework and extensions
 - Open-source community for excellent libraries and frameworks
+- **PostgreSQL Global Development Group** for the robust database system

 ## 📞 Support